UFSCar-LaSID/weighted-sims-recommender/README.md

 OBS 1: It's recommended to use a new conda environment before doing it to prevent breaking library versions of other codes.

-OBS 2: This will not work on Windows (it will only work with WSL)
+OBS 2: Due to some of the used packages, this will not work on Windows (it will only work with WSL)

 ### Installing with Docker